Small Things that Make a Big Difference in Leadership

 Let us know why: When change is underway in the workplace, help us understand the why and how.
 Whatever you do, do not say, "Because I said so" – it is demeaning and condescending.

 Each of the above suggestions falls under a leader's job description.
 They also fall under some of the most basic motivational needs people of all generations have in order to become productive in the workplace.
-The sad fact is that many workers are promoted to leaders because they were good at the job.
+The sad fact is that many workers are promoted to leaders because they are good at the job.
 As a result, many so-called "leaders" are more adept at knowing "what" needs to be done than "how" to do it through the effective leadership of their team.

 60% of this focus group, which consisted of twelve employees, reported that they looked for a different job within the last 30 days before the session.
 The bottom line is that your organization will pay for leadership training, either by hiring a professional like myself or by facing lower productivity and high turnover.